Never Toss Your Rice Water Again

 - May reduce the risk of gastroenteritis.

 - May help relieve skin irritation.

 - Recommended for pregnant women to induce breast milk production.

-Antioxidants, vitamins and minerals present in rice water do wonders for skin.
-It can help protect your skin from the sun’s damaging rays, combat inflammation and irritation and prevent premature aging.
+The antioxidants, vitamins, and minerals present in rice water do wonders for the skin.
+It may help protect your skin from the sun’s damaging rays, fight inflammation and irritation, and reduce your risk of premature aging.

-One of its most impressive components is inositol, a complex element that promotes the growth of cells and stimulates blood flow which can help prevent the signs of aging and reduce the appearance of pores.
-You’ll find the following benefits are most present:
+One of its most impressive components is inositol, a complex element that promotes the growth of cells and stimulates blood flow which can help reduce your risk of premature aging and reduce the appearance of pores.

 - Smooth and even skin.